 Some institutions submit applicants through an internal screening and selection process.
 However, final admissions decisions rest with the BRIDGES Admissions Board.

 The University of North Carolina maintains a policy of equal educational opportunity.

-Parts 1 and 4: The Aqueduct Conference Center
+Parts 1 and 4: The Rizzo Conference Center at Meadowmont

-The Aqueduct Conference Center is located just south of Chapel Hill and provides excellent meeting facilities, comfortable accommodations, and quality service in an environment that inspires learning, stimulates instruction, and encourages interaction.
+The Rizzo Conference Center is a short distance from the UNC-Chapel Hill main campus, and is located across from the UNC Friday Conference Center.
+The Rizzo Center provides sophisticated meeting facilities with a serene setting, upgraded accommodations, and quality service in an environment that inspires learning, stimulates instruction, and encourages interaction.

-Parts 2 and 3 and the Graduation and Alumnae Event: The Friday Center
+Parts 2 and 3 and the Alumnae Event and Graduation: The UNC Friday Conference Center

-The University of North Carolina at Chapel Hill William and Idea Friday Center is designed especially for continuing education programs.
-This fully accessible, smoke-free building has spacious meeting rooms as well as lounges and patios for informal conversation, reading areas for quiet study, and free parking.
+The William and Ida Friday Center at The University of North Carolina at Chapel Hill is the state’s premiere conference facility and is uniquely designed for continuing education programs.
+This modern, state-of-the-art facility features spacious meeting rooms as well as lounges and patios for informal conversation, reading areas for quiet study, and free parking.